kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ![Adding a Role](/images/rbac-teams-role-creation-example.png)

-To add a role follow the below steps.
+To add a role follow the steps below.

 1. Click the New Role button on the roles page.
 2. Add a role name.
 Note that this must be unique, and multiple roles cannot share the same name.